AgentAITechnologies/apex/README.md

 Human-computer interaction has changed dramatically over the history of computer science.
 From plugboards, to switches, to punch cards, to interactive terminals, and now the mouse and GUI, we have progressively abstracted ourselves away from the truth of the machine so we can be more productive.

 __LLM-powered agents are the frontier of practical AI, but most attempts do not capture the state of the art.__ This is because they are focused on high performance in the short term; they provide LLMs with hardcoded tools along with corresponding use instructions for narrowly defined task scopes.
-This facilitates reliable performance but narrows capability and is incapable of growth. __By harnessing the cutting edge in research and employing novel techniques, apex™ takes a step beyond what is currently available to the public and aims to enhance user productivity is ways current approaches are incapable of.__
+This facilitates reliable performance but narrows capability and is incapable of growth. __By harnessing the cutting edge in research and employing novel techniques, apex takes a step beyond what is currently available to the public and aims to enhance user productivity is ways current approaches are incapable of.__

 ## Installation Instructions